Article 1

 Book- or unit-initial clauses also favor S-initial framing more readily than running narrative.
 Thus איש היה בארץ עוץ (“There was a man in the land of Uz,” Job 1:1a) and ואני בתוך הגולה (“And I was among the exiles,” Ezek 1:1a) show that S-initial structures can function as incipits or new-unit markers.
 These do not erase the broader VSO tendency of Biblical Hebrew prose, but they do show that subject-first order is an available and meaningful option at discourse boundaries.

-The relevance for Gen 1:1 is limited but important: beginning the clause with a nominal subject is not blocked by Biblical Hebrew syntax in principle.
-The real question, therefore, is not whether an S-initial reading is possible at all, but whether the specific object-chain that follows can support it.
+The relevance for Genesis 1:1 is limited but important: beginning a clause with a nominal or onomastic subject is not blocked by Biblical Hebrew syntax in principle.
+The real question, therefore, is not whether an S‑initial reading is possible at all, but whether the consonantal sequence בראשית may plausibly be construed as such a subject and whether the specific object‑chain that follows can support it.

 3. The object chain in Genesis 1:1